-The health benefits of castor oil
+The best-known use for castor oil

 The most widely-known castor oil health benefit is in treating constipation, just the way Granny told you to use it.
 And it’s true, this oil is extremely effective as a laxative.
 That’s because when this oil is ingested, its main fatty acid gets absorbed by the small intestine and stimulates movement through your system.

 If you are considering this application for castor oil, consider seeking medical advice.
 In too large of a dose, side effects may include cramping, nausea and vomiting.